evkx/evkx.github.io/content/models/chevrolet/blazer_ev/Blazer_EV_SS/_index.md

 The battery has a gross capacity of 110kWh and a net capacity of 102kWh, meaning you have a 8kWh buffer for protection.
 (7,3%).

  The [EPA range](../../../../guides/understandingrange/epa) is 290 miles (467 km).
-The consumption is 2,8mi/kWh for the EPA standard test.
+The consumption is 2.8mi/kWh for the EPA standard test.
 For more details about the range, see real-world data and range listing on this model's [range and consumption](rangeandconsumption/) page.

 The maximum DC charging speed is 190kW.
 A full charge from 0 - 100% would take 176 minutes, while a more common scenario of 10-80% would take 32 minutes.
-If you assume you lose 5 minutes driving per charge stop in addition to the charge time, the optimum charge area is from 8% to 65%, resulting in an actual charge speed, including time loss on 120kW.
+If you assume you lose 5 minutes driving per charge stop in addition to the charge time, the optimum charge area is from 8% to 65%, resulting in an actual charge speed, including time loss, of 120kW.
 Each charge session would take 29 minutes and 59 seconds.

-For the theoretical 1000km challenge, starting with a full battery and driving at 120km/h (75 mph), assuming optimal driving conditions and consumption of 25kWh/100km, 1000km will take 9 hours and 35 minutes to drive.
+For the theoretical 1000km challenge, starting with a full battery and driving at 120km/h (75 mph), assuming optimal driving conditions and consumption of 25kWh/100km, 1000km will take 9 hours and 35 minutes.
 This trip will require three charge session(s) charging from 8% to 57%.
 The total time lost for charging up the battery will be 75 minutes.

 ### Onboard charger